Teenage Hadebe: Houston Dynamo

 On 28 June 2021, Hadebe signed with Major League Soccer side Houston Dynamo as a Designated Player.
 He made his Dynamo debut on 20 July against the Vancouver Whitecaps, starting alongside fellow centerback Tim Parker and keeping a clean sheet in a 0–0 draw.
 He recorded his first assist on 11 September in a 3–0 win over Austin FC.
 After starting in 17 consecutive matches, Hadebe missed the final four of the season due to an ankle injury.
 He ended the season with 17 appearances and one assist, while also being named Dynamo Defender of the Year and Newcomer of the Year.
 Despite a good season from Hadebe, the Dynamo finished in last place (13th) in the Western Conference, failing to qualify for the playoffs.

 On 12 March 2022, Hadebe made his first appearance of the season, coming on as a late substitute in a 2–1 win against the Colorado Rapids in matchweek 4.
 He scored his first goal for the Dynamo on 9 April to help Houston to a 4–3 win over the San Jose Earthquakes.
-On 9 July Hadebe scored in the 11th minute of stoppage time to rescue a late draw against Texas Derby rival FC Dallas, the latest non-penalty goal in MLS regular season history.
+On 9 July, Hadebe scored in the 11th minute of stoppage time to rescue a late draw against Texas Derby rival FC Dallas, the latest non-penalty goal in MLS regular season history.
 Hadebe was named to the MLS Team of the Week following the match.
-He missed 6 games in the fall due to a left leg injury.
-Hadebe ended the season with 2 goals in 27 regular season appearances, 4 starts, as Houston finished 13th out of 14 in the West, missing out on the playoffs again.
+He missed six games in the fall due to a left leg injury.
+Hadebe ended the season with two goals in 27 regular season appearances, four starts, as Houston finished 13th out of 14 in the West, missing out on the playoffs again.

+Konyaspor

+On 9 February 2024, Hadebe signed a contract with Konyaspor in Turkey until the end of the season.

+Cincinnati

+On 27 August 2024, Hadebe returned to Major League Soccer by signing for Cincinnati.